POCOCZE/ELOS-Projekty/ansible/projects/vault-unseal/README.md

 # Ansible Playbook To Automatically Initialize, Unseal, Join HashiCorp Vault Pods in High Availability Deployment Type with TLS

+## Linux

-`This Ansible Playbook was tested in Linux based OS, other OSes are not guaranted to run smoothly or as intended, WSL2 was not tested either!`
+`This Ansible Playbook was tested in Linux based OS, other OSes are not guaranted to run smoothly or as intended, WSL2 was not tested at all!`

 To run the Ansible Playbook correctly do this things first: